zliobaite/completometer/README.md

-# completometer
+# Completometer

 This is a repository to support a research paper:

 Zliobaite, I and Fortelius, M. (2021).
 Completeness of the mammalian fossil record revisited.
 In review.

-For the time being the code is not extensively cdocumented, I hope to improve that upon publication of the manuscript.
+For the time being the code is not extensively documented, I hope to improve that upon publication of the manuscript.
 The structure of the repository is:

     1_fossil_data_preprocessing
 The folder contains present day biodiversitydataset and dumps of NOW database and PBDB used for counting fossil species for this analysis.
 The folder also contains R scripts for data preprocessing.